k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 ![image](../images/99_05_batch_flush.png)

-The inner flow, set on the **DbErrorHandlerBatch** actor, is triggered in case of exception in batch for each caught exception.
+The inner flow, set on the **DbErrorHandlerBatch** Actor, is triggered in case of exception in the batch for each caught exception.
 The inner flow can receive the following input parameters:

 - **error** – the error object, assigned automatically by Broadway.
-- **table **– the name of the table which triggered the exception.
+- **table **– the name of the table that triggered the exception.

-In the inner flow you can introduce the business logic that will define how to continue:
+In the inner flow, you can introduce the business logic that will define how to continue:

-* When the inner flow returns **result = ‘true’**, the main flow can continue.
+* When the inner flow returns **result = true**, the main flow can continue.
-* When it returns **result = ‘false’**, the main flow will fail.
+* When it returns **result = false**, the main flow will fail.

 The below example illustrates the inner flow logic: